Sample Course An illustrative course built inside CMP: a product walkthrough, not the marketing site.

 “All outcomes reviewed.
 Peer benchmarking on file.
 OER citations verified.”

-Jun 3, 2026 · 4:10 PM · Cheryl H.
+Jun 3, 2026 · 4:10 PM · Faculty of Record

 Approved by curriculum committee

-“Outcomes are rigorous, scaffolded across Bloom's levels, OER alignment confirmed.” — Program Chair
+“Outcomes are rigorous, scaffolded across Bloom's levels, OER alignment confirmed.”
+(Program Chair)

 Jun 4, 2026 · 11:30 AM · Program Chair